DeimElias/divvy_trip_data_analysis/README.md

 library(furrr)
 ```

-    Cargando paquete requerido: future
+    Loading required package: future

-Loading data from source if not available locally.
+Loading data from source, if not it is available locally.

 ``` r
 dates <- list("202310", "202311", "202312", "202401", "202402", "202403", "202404", "202405", "202406", "202407", "202408", "202409")